Designer Tobias van Schneider posted a really interesting post-mortem reflection on his “.Mail” email client project.

 I remember seeing his concepts for the app back in 2010 or so, and they were really brilliant.
 You can see a lot of ideas in there that have become standard in modern email clients: swiping for actions, simplified account sidebar, avatars/social integration, and lovely minimalist type treatments.
 His case study/pitch was the first place I’d seen them; I can’t say for sure he invented those UI patterns, but they certainly weren’t common before.
 As a product it may have failed to launch, but as a piece of UI design it was really influential.

-But, sadly, email protocols and APIs are a horrible quagmire of sadness and despair and knashing of teeth, and it was not to be.
-But many of van Schneider’s ideas were picked up/stolen/borrowed by Dropbox, Spark, Polymail, etc., and we now have at least a few pretty damn good email clients, perhaps with .Mail to thank for it.
+Sadly, email protocols and APIs are a quagmire of sadness and despair and knashing of teeth, and it was not to be.
+But many of van Schneider’s ideas were picked up/stolen/borrowed by Dropbox, Spark, Polymail, etc., and we now have at least a few pretty great email clients, perhaps with .Mail to thank for it.

 Also, Tobias van Schneider has perhaps the most amazing beard in the design industry.